moonwell-fi/yield-backend/README.md

 # Moonwell Yield Backend

-A Cloudflare Worker that provides real-time market and vault information for the Moonwell protocol on Base chain.
-This service fetches data from Moonwell's smart contracts using the moonwell-sdk, processes it, and caches the results in Cloudflare R2 for efficient access.
+A Cloudflare Worker that provides real-time market and vault information for the Moonwell protocol on Base.
+This service fetches data from Moonwell's smart contracts using the Moonwell-SDK, processes it, and caches the results in Cloudflare R2 for efficient access.

 ## Features

-- Real-time market and vault data from Moonwell protocol
+- Real-time market and vault data from the Moonwell protocol
-- Comprehensive yield information including APY/APR
+- Comprehensive yield information including APY/APRs
 - Data caching with Cloudflare R2
 - Modular code structure with TypeScript
 - CORS-enabled API endpoint